chi2labs/website/README.md

 # Website

-This repo contains the source for the chi2labs.com website & blog
+This repo contains the source for the chi2labs.com website & blog.